chefe/scrumpoker/README.md

 # scrumpoker
-A small app to help estimate the effort for a task.
+A small gtk app to help estimate the effort for a task.

 ## Installation via Make
 1. Verify `make` and `cargo` are installed